 Inter-State Government agencies

-- Department of Mines and Energy (Northern Territory)
+- Department of Primary Industry and Resources (Northern Territory)